Fall/Winter Youth Activities

 High School Recreation Basketball League

 Recreation basketball league available to those 9, 10, 11, and 12th grade boys and girls living in the Oshkosh Area School District who are not participating on a high school team.

-Registration packets will be available beginning Friday, October 25, 2019 in the Recreation Department Office.
+Registration packets will be available beginning Friday, October 25, 2019 in person at the Recreation Department Office.